TimThuering/Heterogeneous-Solvers/README.md

 # Heterogeneous Solvers for Linear Systems with SPD Matrices

-This project was created as part of a master thesis.

-It contains code for two heterogeneous solvers that can leverage the CPU and GPU simultaneously: a heterogeneous implementation of the CG method and a heterogeneous Cholesky decomposition implementation.
+This project includes two heterogeneous solvers that can leverage the CPU and GPU simultaneously: a heterogeneous implementation of the CG method and a heterogeneous Cholesky decomposition implementation.
+This project was initially created as part of a master thesis.

 The code is parallelized on the CPU and GPU using [SYCL](https://www.khronos.org/sycl/).